engdan77/metrics_collector/README.md

 Thankfully (but not unusual) I did come across a daily problem of mine but I imagine being something others might also have good reasons to solve, and at the time of writing this I had not yet come across any other project to address those.

-So this is when the "**Metric Collector**" was first invented, which is an application to be highly customisable for collecting metric from different data points, deal with the processing and expose certain basic user interfaces such as RESTful API, user-friendly Web interface and also a scheduler to allow e.g. sending these time-based graphs.
+So this is when the "**Metric Collector**" was first invented, which is an application to be highly customisable for collecting metric from different data points, deal with the processing and dynamically expose certain basic user interfaces such as RESTful API, user-friendly web interface and also a scheduler to allow e.g. sending these time-based graphs.

-And the code been written in such way, and thankfully to Pythons dynamic nature automatically make this into a more seamless experience thanks to the only work needed to extending additional services is to inherit few different base-classes.
+And the code been written in such way, and thankfully to Pythons dynamic nature automatically make this into a more seamless experience thanks to the only work required to extend additional services is to inherit from a very few different base-classes.

 This also gave me a chance to familiarize myself with GitHub actions allow automatic the CI/CD pipeline into the PyPI.